dotneko/omg/README.md

   withdraw-rewards    Withdraw all rewards for account
 ```

-All transactions assume that the account `name` in the address book matches the name of the user's key in the keyring, and will fail if the onomyd cannot find the key in the keyring.
+All transactions assume that the account `name` in the address book matches the name of the user's key in the keyring, and will fail if `onomyd` cannot find the key in the keyring.

-For **delegate** and **restake** commands, one can specify the `moniker` of an active validator on chain, or the validator *valoper* address.
+For **delegate** and **restake** commands, one can specify the `moniker` of an active validator on chain, or the validator *valoper-address*.

 By default, transactions will be generated and wait for user confirmation.

 The default keyring-backend is `test`, but can be modified using the flag `--keyring`.
 For example, to use the `pass` keyring-backend, specify `--keyring pass` when executing your command.
 This default could be configured in the `.omgconfig.yaml` config file.

 To automate transactions, specify `--yes` or `-y`.
 When this flag is used, transaction prompts are automatically confirmed, therefore *be sure that the transaction is what you want to execute*.
-Note that this is only confirmed to work for the default keyring-backend `test`.

 > N.B. **omg is a wrapper for the onomyd daemon and *DOES NOT* have access to the user's private keys/mnemonic**